qcri/RDFframes/case_studies/README.md

   ### Movies Genre Classification

   In this case study, we use RDFframes API to build a dataframe of movies from DBpedia knowledge graph (version 2020), along with the relevant information for the     task of movie genre classification.
 The dataframe then used to train a classifier to predict the genre for movies that do not have one, using any standard           classifier implemented in Python.
-The code is availble at __movie_genre_classification.py__ python file.
+The code is available at __movie_genre_classification.py__ python file.

  ### Songs Genre Classification

    In this case study, we use RDFframes API to build a dataframe of songs from DBpedia knowledge graph (version 2020), along with the relevant information for the    task of songs genre classification.
 The dataframe then used to train a classifier to predict the Music genre for each song, using any standard classifier implemented in Python.
-The code is availble at __songs_genre_classification.py__ python file.
+The code is available at __songs_genre_classification.py__ python file.

  ### Knowledge Graph Embbeding

+ In this case study, we demonstrate using RDFframes API to return a dataframe of the knowledge graph by filtering out any entity-to-literal triples.
+This step is a  necessary step for the data scientists to perform knowledge graph embedding on them.
+We extract a dataframe of entity-to-entity entity-to-literal triples.
+Then, we use AmpliGraph python Library to train an embedding model.
+The code is available at __KnowledgeGraph_Embedding.py__ python file.